richarah/dorothy/README.md

 ```
 git clone https://github.com/richarah/dorothy.git -b tui
 ```

-**Note: The textmode version of Dorothy uses a simplified build process and a different tagging nomenclature to its X11 counterpart.
-Please refer to the README file on the `tui` branch for further information.**

 ## Emacs?
 For those unfamiliar with the Emacs editor or text-based user interfaces in general, the following documentation may be helpful: